-Impact on outcomes/Student Progress, Impact on teaching and learning - PM and CPD, Curriculum, Literacy, Selfevaluation, Expectations, culture and behaviour, Governance, Promotion of equality of opportunity, Protection from radicalisation and extremist views.
-Safeguarding and care.
+Impact on outcomes/Student Progress, Impact on teaching and learning - PM and CPD, Curriculum, Literacy, Self-evaluation, Expectations, culture and behaviour, Governance, Promotion of equality of opportunity, Protection from radicalisation and extremist views, Safeguarding and care.

-- Since our last inspection data shows an upward trend. - The cohesive relationship between M&E, CPD, PM and SIP - all focusing on a few key issues - Middle Attaining/ Disadvantaged/SEND with Support students progress and Questioning and Feedback. - Priorities for improvement are precise, shared and regularly monitored - Rigorous Monitoring & Evaluation, e.g. MER Calendar & METAL process identifies clear strengths and weaknesses understood by all SLT and action is taken to impact on outcomes. - All safequarding procedures are fully in place.
-The safeguarding team work closely together to support our most vulnerable students. - Clear and persistent focus on improving teaching and learning.

-- The culture established is a relentless focus on high standards in all aspects of school life: learning, behaviour, attitude, uniform, attendance and punctuality. - Expertise of senior and middle leaders has increased leadership capacity. - Outstanding IAG provisions to ensure all students have opportunities to follow curriculum appropriate to them.
+- Since our last inspection data shows an upward trend. - The cohesive relationship between M&E, CPD, PM and SEF/SIP all focusing on a few key issues Middle Attaining/Disadvantaged/SEND with Support students progress and Questioning and Feedback. - Priorities for improvement are precise, shared and regularly monitored. - Rigorous Monitoring & Evaluation, e.g. MER Calendar & METAL process identifies clear strengths and weaknesses understood by all SLT and action is taken to impact on outcomes. - All safeguarding procedures are fully in place.
+The safeguarding team work closely together to support our most vulnerable students. - Clear and persistent focus on improving teaching and learning. - The culture established is a relentless focus on high standards in all aspects of school life: learning, behaviour, attitude, uniform, attendance and punctuality. - Expertise of senior and middle leaders has increased leadership capacity - Outstanding IAG provisions to ensure all students have opportunities to follow curriculum appropriate to them.

-- Develop expectations and refine approaches/interventions for (Middle Attaining, Middle Attaining) Disadvantaged and SEND with support (K) students to raise attainment further. - Continue to ensure Governors. systematically challenge senior leaders so that the effective deployment of staff and resources, including SEND and Disadvantaged funding, secures excellent outcomes for students. - Maintain high morale and staff wellbeing, leading to strong retention at a time of multiple pressures including reduced funding, curriculum reform and issues with teacher supply. - Ensure safeguarding continues to be highly effective. - Further reduce in school variation and address any underperformance in departments in 2017 'No GAPs, No Dips, No Excuses' - To adapt our inclusive, innovative and diverse curriculum, to further raise achievement and meet the needs of all learners. - As a Level 2 Rights Respecting School further enhance our culture where learners understand rights, respect and responsibilities.
+- Develop expectations and refine approaches/ interventions for (Boys, Middle Attaining) Disadvantaged and HPA students to raise attainment further.
+Dip in Basics 4+ in En/Ma in 2018.
+18% students achieved a Grade 4 in English but not Maths. - Continue to ensure Governors systematically challenge senior leaders so that the effective deployment of staff and resources, including SEND and Disadvantaged funding, secures excellent outcomes for students. - Maintain high morale and staff wellbeing, leading to strong retention at a time of multiple pressures including reduced funding, curriculum reform and issues with teacher supply. - Ensure safeguarding continues to be highly effective. - Further reduce in school variation and address any underperformance in departments in 2018 'No GAPs, No Dips, No Excuses' - To adapt our inclusive, innovative and diverse curriculum, to further raise achievement and meet the needs of all learners. - As a Level 2 Rights Respecting School further enhance our culture where learners understand rights, respect and responsibilities.